teja8978544942/RiskIt-e-3d-website/README.md

 ---

-## How to Get Your Code onto GitHub (From a Cloud Editor)
+## How to Get Your Code onto GitHub

-The easiest way to upload your project is by using the editor's built-in Source Control panel.
-This will connect directly to your GitHub account.

-### **Part 1: Commit Your Files**

-1.  **Open the Source Control Panel:** On the far left of the editor, click the icon that looks like a branching road.
-This is the "Source Control" panel.
+This editor has a built-in feature to make this easy.
+Please follow these steps exactly.

+### Step 1: Open the "Source Control" Panel

+On the far left of your editor window, you will see a vertical bar of icons.
+The third icon from the top looks like a road splitting into two paths. **Click this icon.**

+This will open the **Source Control** panel.

+### Step 2: Write a "Commit Message"

-2.  **Write a Commit Message:** At the top of the panel, you will see a text box labeled "Message".
-Type a short description here, like `Initial project commit`.
+At the very top of the Source Control panel, you will see a text input box.
+It is right above a blue button and says "Message" inside it. **Click inside this box and type a message.**

+A good message is: `Initial project commit`

+### Step 3: "Commit" the Files

-3.  **Commit the Files:** Click the **Commit** button.
-This saves a snapshot of your project's current state.
+After you have typed your message in the box, **click the blue "Commit" button** that is right below it.
+This saves a snapshot of your project.

-### **Part 2: Publish to GitHub**
+### Step 4: "Publish" to GitHub

-1.  **Publish the Branch:** After you commit, a new button will appear called **Publish Branch**.
-Click it.
+After you commit, a new button will appear called **Publish Branch**. **Click this button.**

-2.  **Sign in to GitHub:** A new browser tab or pop-up may appear asking you to sign in to your GitHub account and authorize the application.
-Follow the on-screen instructions to grant permission.
-3.  **Choose a Repository Name:** You will be prompted to choose a name for your new repository on GitHub.
-You can keep the suggested name or change it.
+This will upload your code.
+You may be asked to sign in to GitHub and choose a name for your repository.
+Please choose to make it a **Public** repository so you can share it.
-4.  **Select Public or Private:** Choose to create a **Public** repository so that you can share it in your resume and portfolio.
-5.  **Wait for Upload:** The editor will now upload all your files to the newly created repository on GitHub.
-Once it's finished, you're done!
-Your code is now live on your GitHub profile.

 ---